lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

+Except for the conversion to enums, the changes to the adapter are fairly insignificant.

+- The `append` methods still do the final conversion of the data to a form which is convenient to display.
-Notice that the Adapter is no longer responsible for converting input data, such as the inboundDate, to primitive types.
+- The Adapter is no longer responsible for converting input data, such as the inboundDate, to primitive types, since that responsibility has been moved to the Transaction initializer.
+- The extension on `Double` formalizes the conversion to string.
+- the `UITableViewDataSource` implementation has hardly changed at all, save the `cellId` conversion

 ```swift
 class TransactionListAdapter: NSObject {